 With some careful planning, the target of the migration can set your consuming teams up for project success with a clean data set.

 Migrations options are always gradients.
 The simplest options are either a fully automatic migration, or a manual data entry migration.

 Understanding the Gradients

-The fully automatic migration treats all consistently, but may not be accurate due to differences its mapping and its priorities.
+The fully automatic migration treats all consistently, but may not be accurate due to differences in its mapping and its priorities.
 Manual migration, on the other hand, is prone to error and effort.

 Our best experience is in automated solutions that enable you to design your migration objectives, configure the source data selection, perform configurations/mappings, explore, and refine the results.
 Ultimately, technology and automation will result in the most consistent and quality migration of your assets.

 We would offer an additional note when working with data.
 The question of adherence to semantic intent in the translation between tools must be well understood.
-While slight variances in semantics are characteristic when changing technologies, understanding, and leveraging these differences are critical in your migration success.
+While slight variances in semantics are characteristic when changing technologies, understanding, and leveraging these differences are critical to your migration success.